How did I get here?!?

 Julie Trotter is a newborn care specialist, birth and postpartum doula.
 She introduced herself to me in 2013 and asked to teach her comprehensive newborn care class exclusively to my doula clients.
 Since then her lesson plan (and client base) grew so quickly, we launched Parent Nurture, which is a collective of infant care specialists, registered nurses and a pediatric nurse practitioner, to offer private, in-home newborn care lessons and parent-shadow sessions to help new parents tackle the issues pertaining to colic, poor sleep habits, and infant care.

-Beginning late February 2018, I will split my time between Atlanta and the beaches of Tampa / St. Pete / Clearwater.
-I've already met some spectacular birth doulas living in this area of Florida and we are eager to create a new chapter of The Happiest Doulas.
+In February 2018, I began living in St. Petersburg, FL.
+I've met some spectacular birth doulas living in this area and we are excited to be a part of the new chapter of The Happiest Doulas.
 To best highlight our private, in-home childbirth and parenting lessons, we created Launch! which allows online scheduling of private instruction of childbirth and infant care classes.
 Drawing together a team of Lamaze instructors and infant care specialists, we provide personalized prenatal preparation in two metro areas of the southeast: Atlanta and Tampa / St. Pete.

 My awesome circle of friends and colleagues are currently working on more projects and a few other ideas that continue to swim around in our heads.
 It brings me great pleasure to see my teammates many talents and passion projects come to fruition, allowing us to offer unparalleled service to the perinatal families of Atlanta, Tampa and Orlando.
 Stay tuned for more announcements soon...